 In my twenties, I worked as a science writer and editor, lived in the city, and was active outdoors…and I absolutely craved moments, no matter how small, when I could slip into the present and let go.
 I began to experiment with yoga tools outside the studio, mostly to ease the inevitable stress and muscle tension that built up in everyday life.
 To learn more and deepen my practice, I enrolled in a yoga teacher-training program.
 On my path to becoming a teacher, I fell in love.
 Yoga became a golden thread woven through my life.
 I knew I would always be a student of yoga, and began to realize a purpose: to support healing in others.

 In the past 15 years, I’ve had over 1000 hours of training with expert yoga educators.
 I’ve also become versed in complementary approaches, including a master’s degree in holistic health and healing and certifications in somatic-based coaching and energetic healing.
 Plunging deeply into the study and practice of these modalities not only provides a strong foundation to support clients, but also has been profoundly healing for me, which continues to be an immense benefit of this work.
 From facing health challenges and big moves, to embracing motherhood and aging gracefully, my background and education have been indispensable resources in my personal life.

-As a mom and a human, I’m no stranger to stress.
+As a mom and a human, I’m no stranger to stress, pain, and aging.
 And so, I practice what I teach.
 With practice…my body feels good and moves well, I experience thoughts and emotions with greater ease, I perceive more beauty through my senses.
 Quite simply, life is sweeter.

-As a yoga therapist with a focus on stress relief and resilience, I help my clients move, feel, and live better.
-I share approaches that unwind tension, awaken ease, and restore empowerment.
-My intention is to guide individuals toward optimal wellbeing.
-To provide valuable, simple, and sustainable practices that improve this human experience.
+As a yoga therapist with a focus on stress relief, pain care, and healthy aging, I help my clients move, feel, and live better.
+My intention is to provide valuable, simple, and sustainable practices that improve this human experience.